-- 6.1 This report has highlighted the issues which have been identified during the year and which are being addressed. - 6.2 The Corporate Governance Working Group has concluded that the governance arrangements are fit for purpose in accordance with the governance framework. - 6.3 Finally, we are satisfied that this report is an accurate commentary on the governance arrangements in place in the Constabulary and the OPCC and of their effectiveness during this period.
+- 6.1 This report has highlighted the issues which have been identified during the year and which are being addressed. - 6.2 The Corporate Governance Working Group has concluded that the governance arrangements are fit for purpose in accordance with the governance framework.

+6.3 Finally, we are satisfied that this report is an accurate commentary on the governance arrangements in place in the Constabulary and the OPCC and of their effectiveness during this period.

+Signed

+Police and Crime Commissioner for Norfolk

+Chief Constable of Norfolk

+Mark Stokes Chief Executive

+Office of the Police and Crime Commissioner

+Simon George Chief Finance Officer Office of the Police and Crime Commissioner Peter Jasper Assistant Chief Officer Constabulary Chief Finance Officer

+Date: 11 December 2024

-Signed Police and Crime Commissioner for Norfolk Chief Constable of Norfolk Mark Stokes Chief Executive Office of the Police and Crime Commissioner Jill Penn CPFA Chief Finance Officer Peter Jasper Assistant Chief Officer Office of the Police and Crime Commissioner Constabulary Chief Finance Officer Date: Signed on behalf of the senior staff of the Police a nd Crime Commissioner for Norfolk and or behalf of the Chief Officers of Norfolk Constabular
+Signed on behalf of the senior staff of the Police and Crime Commissioner for Norfolk and on behalf of the Chief Officers of Norfolk Constabulary.